fly-apps/postgres-flex/docs/fencing.md

 }
 ```

 The real primary is resolvable so long as the majority of members can agree on who it is.
-Quorum being defined as `total_members / 2 + 1`.
+Quorum being defined as `total_members_in_region / 2 + 1`.

 **Note: When the primary being evaluated meets quorum, it will still be fenced in the event a conflict is found.
 This is to protect against a possible race condition where an old primary comes back up in the middle of an active failover.**